watermint/toolbox/README.md

 This product itself is experimental and is not subject to the maintained to keep quality of service.
 The project will try to fix critical bugs and security issues with the best effort.
 But that is also not guaranteed.

 The product will not release any patch release of a certain major releases.
-The product will apply fixes as next release.
+The product will apply fixes as next release when those fixes accepted to do.

 ## Specification changes